hash-an/calculum-contracts/README.md

 yarn build
 ```

-Finally, we can run the tests:
+Finally, we can run the tests in Hardhat:

 ```bash
 # Run all the tests